Parks & Recreation

 The Rivergreenway is a paved walking and bicycling trail which starts at the east end of East Wabash Street in the heart of Bluffton.
 The trail runs southeast on the banks of the Wabash River on River Road to the White Bridge, a distance of 2 1/4 miles.
 The state has extended the trail eastward from the bridge, connecting it into the Ouabache State Park, where it links into an extensive park trail.
 The total trail from Bluffton to and through much of the state park is close to 5 miles.
 Future plans are to continue the Rivergreenway westward to Markle.
 Rivergreenway features include a boating access site in the east end of the trail near the White Bridge, a replica historic covered bridge, and designated parking lots along the trail.
 No horses or motorized vehicles are allowed on the Rivergreenway.

 Roush Park, at 925 W. Silver St., is an eight-acre park located in the southwest part of Bluffton off the Indiana Street-Clark Avenue intersection.
-Facilities include playground equipment, two lighted baseball diamonds, two lighted softball diamonds, picnic areas, two pavilions (a small one with picnic tables and a larger one used for roller hockey), restroom facilities, a storage building, press boxes at the ball diamonds, batting cages, two concession stands, and two basketball courts.
+Facilities include playground equipment, two lighted baseball diamonds, two lighted softball diamonds, picnic areas, two pavilions (a small one with picnic tables and a larger one now under renovation), restroom facilities, a storage building, press boxes at the ball diamonds, batting cages, two concession stands, and two basketball courts.
 The Farm League, for 9- and 10-year-old boys, and the Teen League, for 13- and 14-year-old boys, use the two baseball diamonds.
 The Junior Girls League, for ages 9-12, and Senior Girls League, for ages 13-16, use the two softball diamonds.
-There is also a women’s slow-pitch league for women 18 and older.

 Veterans Memorial Park is on Bluffton's south side at the corner of Main and Arnold Streets.
 This park features memorial gardens, walkways, a gazebo and park benches.
 It is the scene of official tributes to those who have served in the nation’s defense.